 - If you don’t have fresh peppers and onions, feel free to use frozen peppers and onions

 - Make sure you chop your vegetables very finely using a sharp knife.

-- If you don’t have Mozzarella Cheese slices in the refrigerator, you may used grated cheeses, or even a grated four cheese blend.
+- If you don’t have Mozzarella Cheese slices in the refrigerator, you may use grated cheeses or even a grated four-cheese blend.